 Throughout the school children are acknowledged for behaviour that exhibits a lived experience of one of our five Core Christian Values.
 This scheme is known as 'Values Club'.
 The acts reflecting our school Values are in the school entrance area for visitors to read.

-The recognition of these acts is shown through pupils nominating their peers and the selected pupils attend an afternoon Privilege (called 'Values Club').
+The recognition of these acts is shown through pupils nominating their peers and the selected pupils attend a Reward afternoon (called 'Values Club').
 'Values Club' displays can also be found in all classrooms.
 (Appendix 4).

-6. CONSEQUENCES
+6. UNACCEPTABLE BEHAVIOUR